 I think this was a redefinition of what we were.
 It’s got a lot of great songs on it.
 We were firing on all cylinders at the time, but also challenging what people thought we were.
 We changed directions a little here, adding Farfisa and going a little more garage-y.
 Plus it was more song-oriented than Fuzzbox oriented.
 We all really liked this record.
 I have really good memories of that particular era.
 We were on a roll back then.
 A short-lived roll, apparently.

-I didn’t realize there were so many mnemonics for EGBDF.
+I didn’t realise there were so many mnemonics for EGBDF.

 How concerned was the band that Sub Pop wouldn’t be able to release the album because of finances?
 At that point you were basically bankrolling the label.